This page is dedicated to the ongoing discussion of healthcare reform in Illinois and its impact on community-based human service providers.

 Judge for yourself and check out how people weighed in using the links above.

-New Medicaid Managed Care Program becomes “HealthChoice Illinois”
+Medicaid Managed Care Transformation to “HealthChoice Illinois”

 HFS has launched a new Medicaid Managed Care Program called HealthChoice Illinois.
 All individuals enrolled with a FHP/ACA, ICP, or MLTSS managed care health plan will be transitioned to the HealthChoice Illinois program.

 Exiting health plans are Aetna Better Health, Community Care Alliance, Family Health Network and Humana Health Plan, but are required to continue ensuring care until 11:59pm December 31, 2017.

 Seven health plans are scheduled to begin operations on January 1, 2018: Blue Cross Blue Shield of Illinois, CountyCare (available only in Cook County), Harmony Health Plan, IlliniCare Health Plan, Meridian Health, Molina Healthcare of Illinois, and NextLevel Health (available only in Cook County).

 HFS has also created a portal for providers to seek support for resolving issues with MCOs for the Medicaid Managed Care transformation.